GomteshM/Dataset/README.md

 - No additional restrictions: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 ## Getting started

+The python algorithm is derived from oxford java step counter algorithm.
+Please read the references available on site 'https://oxford-step-counter.github.io/'

+Step detection algorithm consist of five steps:

+* Pre-processing stage
+* Filtering stage
+* Scoring stage
+* Detection stage
+* Post-processing stage

+For each stage a separate function is defined.
+As stated in the reference file the optimal set of parameters are used for the step detection.

+The notebook `OxfordPythonStepCounter.ipynb` is present in the folder `python-step-counter`.
+It contains all the description about how to execute this python file.